Ten (Gabriella Cilmi album)

-Ten is the second studio album by Australian-born singer-songwriter Gabriella Cilmi, released on 22 March 2010.
+Ten is the second studio album by Australian singer-songwriter Gabriella Cilmi, released on 22 March 2010.
 The lead single, "On a Mission", appeared two weeks ahead of the album and marked Cilmi's foray into more 1980s inspired music.
 Ten is Cilmi's second and final album released under Island Records.

 The album peaked in the top 40 in Australia and the UK.
 PopJustice placed Ten at number 4 on their "Top 33 albums of 2010" list.
 The album was not released in the United States.

 Background

 According to Cilmi, Ten features "lots of uptempo funk and disco-inspired numbers designed to make people groove" as well as "some more sexy tracks".
 One song incorporates a type of yodel into it.
 While producing the album, Cilmi worked with Greg Kurstin, The Invisible Men and Dallas Austin, as well as Xenomania on the song "Hearts Don't Lie" which she likens to a Bee Gees song.
 Cilmi has said "Love Me 'Cause You Want To" is the song she's most proud of due to the fact it was produced with her band.

 The album's cover was released a few weeks after Cilmi was reported as having criticised Lady Gaga for the skimpy nature of her clothing, the cover of Ten, on which Cilmi appears to be wearing an orange brassiere, overlaid with a black snaky design representative of cinematic film, aroused some interest.
 Shortly afterwards a further portfolio of photographs was published, for which Cilmi had posed in items of red and black lingerie.